On the Communication Complexity of Decentralized Stochastic Bilevel Optimization: Introduction

 Then, the third natural question arises: \textit{Can we establish the convergence rate of a communication-efficient decentralized bilevel optimization algorithm under mild conditions when employing the alternating update strategy and the variance-reduced gradient estimator?} Therefore, our third goal is to establish the convergence rate for the alternating update strategy to tackle these theoretical challenges.

-In summary, to address the aforementioned three unique challenges, our paper has made the following contributions to decentralized stochastic bilevel optimization. \begin{itemize} \item We have developed a novel decentralized stochastic bilevel gradient descent algorithm with a faster convergence rate based on \textit{the simultaneous update strategy} and \textit{variance-reduced gradient estimators}: DSVRBGD-S, which can reduce both the number of communication rounds and the cost in each communication round.
-In particular, the communication cost per round is just $O(d_x + d_y)$, and the number of communication rounds can be as small as $O(\frac{1}{K\epsilon^{3/2}})$, which can match the complexity of VRDBO under the homogeneous setting when ignoring other factors.
+In summary, to address the aforementioned challenges, this paper makes the following contributions. \begin{itemize} \item We have developed a novel decentralized stochastic bilevel gradient descent algorithm with a faster convergence rate based on \textit{the simultaneous update strategy} and \textit{variance-reduced gradient estimators}: DSVRBGD-S, which can reduce both the number of communication rounds and the cost in each communication round.
+In particular, the communication cost per round is only $O(d_x + d_y)$, and the number of communication rounds can be as small as $O(\frac{1}{K\epsilon^{3/2}})$, which can match the complexity of VRDBO under the homogeneous setting when ignoring other factors.
 To the best of our knowledge, \textbf{this is the first method to achieve such a small communication complexity for decentralized stochastic bilevel optimization}. \item We have established the theoretical convergence rate of our algorithm \textbf{without relying on any strong heterogeneity assumptions}.
-Furthermore, we have disclosed how the additional communication required for estimating the hypergradient affects the convergence rate, specifically addressing the dependence of the convergence rate on the spectral gap of the communication topology.
-To the best of our knowledge, this is the first time achieving such favorable theoretical results.
-The detailed comparison between our algorithm and existing ones can be found in Table~\ref{comparison}.
+Furthermore, we have disclosed \textbf{how the computation and communication regarding the Hessian-inverse-vector product affects the dependence of the convergence rate on the spectral gap of the communication topology}.
+To the best of our knowledge, this is the first time such favorable theoretical results have been achieved.
+The detailed comparison between our algorithm and existing ones can be found in Table~\ref{comparison}. \item We have developed a novel decentralized stochastic bilevel gradient descent algorithm, DSVRBGD-A, based on \textit{the alternating update strategy} and \textit{variance-reduced gradient estimators}.
+Similar to our first algorithm, this algorithm also enjoys a small communication complexity.
+Moreover, we have established its theoretical convergence rate.
+Remarkably, \textbf{this marks the first time the convergence rate of the \textit{alternating variance-reduced gradient descent} method for stochastic bilevel optimization has been established}.
+Notably, even in the single-machine setting, such theoretical results do not exist.
+Therefore, our theoretical analysis strategy can also be extended to the single-machine setting, bridging an existing gap in the literature. \end{itemize} Finally, we conducted extensive experiments, and the experimental results confirm the efficacy of our proposed algorithms.